dlt-school-MoveHackathon24/iota/dapps/BDNS-IOTA/README.md

 ## 📝 Description <a name="description"/>

-The **IOTA-ID DNS Module** is a pioneering solution for decentralized domain name management on the IOTA blockchain, functioning as a Blockchain Domain Name System (BDNS).
+The **IOTA-ID DNS Module** is a solution for decentralized domain name management on the IOTA blockchain, functioning as a Blockchain Domain Name System (BDNS).
 Unlike traditional DNS systems, which are centralized and prone to various vulnerabilities, our BDNS leverages the tree-like data structure of the IOTA blockchain to create a secure, transparent, and censorship-resistant environment for managing domains and subdomains.

 ### Key Features and Functionality